 The thin plate is either curved cylindrically, glued to a curved holder and one face is machined (single machining Johansson) or both faces are machined and then glued to a curved holder (double machining Johansson).

-Saint-Gobain Crystals will choose the most appropriate technique according to the type of crystal, its dimensions and the radius of Rowland circle to be achieved.
+We will offer the best technique according to the type of crystal, its dimensions and the radius of Rowland circle to be achieved.

 Manufacturing capabilities strongly depend upon the crystal nature, dimensions as well as the curvature radii.